SEKOIA-IO/documentation/docs/xdr/features/investigate/notebooks.md

 **Standalone Notebooks**

 * Independent notebooks for general use (threat hunting, custom reporting)
-* Accessible from the Notebooks menu
+* Accessible from the `Notebooks` menu

 **Context-linked Notebooks**

 * Attached to specific cases or alerts for incident response
-* Directly accessible from the Notebooks tab within cases or alerts
+* Directly accessible from the `Notebooks` tab within cases or alerts
 * Provides centralized investigation context

 ## Creating and Managing Notebooks

 ### Creating a New Notebook
 1. Navigate to the Notebooks tab
-2. Click "New Notebook"
+2. Click `New Notebook`
 3. Edit blank notebook or use an existing template

 ![notebook_blank](/assets/operation_center/notebook_case.png){: style="max-width:100%"}

 !!!
 Warning
-    In a multi-tenant environment, notebooks are created in the parent workspace by default.
+    In a multi-tenant environment, notebooks are created in the **parent** workspace by default.
 They are not visible to child tenants unless you explicitly share the notebook with them.

 ### Basic Features
 * Markdown syntax support